oktadev/okta-blog/_source/_posts/2019-05-21-vue-schematics.md

 - "Schematics with Vue are pretty awesome - find out why!"
 image: blog/featured/okta-vue-bottle-headphones.jpg
 type: conversion
+changelog:
+- 2021-04-14: Updated to use Vue CLI 4.5 and OktaDev Schematics v3.4.1.
+You can see the changes to this post in [okta-blog#707](https://github.com/oktadeveloper/okta-blog/pull/707); example app changes are in [okta-vue-schematics-example#1]().
 ---

 Schematics is a tool from the Angular team that allows you to manipulate projects with code.
 You can create files, update existing files, and add dependencies to any project that has a `package.json` file.
 That's right, Schematics aren't only for Angular projects!